 CIAM Radio is a listener-supported, non-profit, non-commercial radio broadcast.
 Our focus is on the eternal I AM.
-Through our work, we want to see communities transformed for Christ; lives changed, built up, and restored through a personal living relationship with Jesus Christ.
+Through our work, we want to see communities transformed; lives changed, built up, and restored through a personal living relationship with Jesus Christ.

 As a means of reaching the whole community with the Good News, CIAM also has an emphasis on community involvement and community outreach.